tricks for treating halloween stains

-- Even if you can't wash the garment immediately, try to remove excess sugars by blotting the stained area with cold water to prevent oxidation.
+- Even if you can't rinse or wash the garment immediately, remove excess sugars by blotting the stained area with cold water to prevent oxidation.

-- Wash the garment in the warmest water you can - remember to read the care tag for wash water temperature guidelines.
+- Wash the garment in the warmest water you can when you get home - remember to read the care tag for wash water temperature guidelines.

 If part of your ghostly complexion should end up on your costume, remain calm.
 You can remove tough stains like makeup with these tips:

-- Remove excess oil-based make up smudges on clothes as soon as possible.
+- Remove oil-based makeup smudges on clothes as soon as possible.
 A smooth device like the back of a butter knife or a spoon works well for this purpose.

 - Oil or wax-based make-ups have to be melted to be removed from the fibers of the garment, so wash it in the warmest water possible.

-Candies like chocolate and caramel, delicious though they are, are basically just fat and sugar -- just as evil on the front of your costume as they are on your hips.
+Candies like chocolate and caramel, delicious though they are, are just fat and sugar - just as evil on the front of your costume as they are on your hips.

 - Rub a little detergent into the stained area before washing.

 - Use chlorine bleach or color safe bleach to finish up the job.
 Be careful to time the bleach right.
 Add the bleach during the rinse cycle, after your detergent has done its job.

-- Blot stain excess with a towel, or scrape away with a rounded spoon.
+- Remove stain excess with a towel, or scrape away with a rounded spoon.

 - Apply rubbing alcohol.
 Agitate slightly, then rinse with warm water.
 Blot with a towel.